OnesmasKaruki/alx-low_level_programming/0x0B-malloc_free/README.md

- returned pointer should point to a newly allocated space
+function that returns a pointer to a 2 dimensional array of integers